mapbox/postgis-vt-util/README.md

 ### OrientedEnvelope ###

-Returns the oriented minimum-bounding rectangle of a geometry.
+Returns an oriented minimum-bounding rectangle for a geometry.

 __Parameters:__